Table of Contents

 Recognizing the multidimensional nature of the SAT scoring system is necessary to fully comprehend it.
 In addition to the actual data, it’s important to consider how they were calculated, what they mean, and how educational institutions will use them.

-Importance of essay scores in the SAT
+Importance of Essay Scores in the SAT

 Though the SAT essay section is optional, it can add another dimension to understanding a student’s proficiency.
 This section isn’t included in the overall SAT score out of 1600 but is graded separately on a scale of 2–8 by two independent scorers in three areas: Reading, Analysis, and Writing.